GED vs HiSET – What Is Easier To Pass?

 There are exceptions, however.
 New Jersey and West Virginia, for example, require test-takers to take all available options in a computer-based format.

-Results of Passing the GED or HiSET Test
+Results of Passing the GED vs HiSET Test

 Both exams, when taken successfully, lead to your state’s HSE (high school equivalency) diploma, a credential that qualifies you to attend credit-bearing college courses and will surely bring about far better employment opportunities.